scotthamilton77/atlas-mcp-server/README.md

 - **dependencies_rationale**: Reasoning for task dependencies
 - **impact_analysis**: Analysis of changes on the system

+### Task Storage Features

+- **Validation**: Zod schema validation for all fields
+- **Caching**: Automatic caching with invalidation
+- **Indexing**: Full-text search on content and metadata
+- **Transactions**: ACID compliance for all operations
+- **Performance**: Optimized retrieval with batch support
+- **History**: Change tracking and version management

 ### Example Task List (Without reasoning)

-The following example demonstrates a task breakdown for a personal portfolio website project.
+The following example demonstrates a task breakdown for a personal portfolio website project, showcasing the hierarchical structure and metadata capabilities.
 The task list was generated from the following prompt:
-> You are a web developer for modern apps.
-Architect, design, and plan the required tasks for a personal portfolio website for a web dev that has a modern UI/UX.
+> Create a comprehensive plan for a modern, responsive personal portfolio website that showcases a web developer's projects, skills, and professional experience, incorporating best practices in UI/UX design, performance optimization, and accessibility.
+The site should feature an elegant, minimalist design with smooth animations, dark/light mode support, and interactive project demonstrations, while ensuring cross-browser compatibility and optimal load times.

 <details>
 <summary><b>Portfolio Website Development Task List</b></summary>